BTW, by cheating (using the “what links here” link) I got it down to:

 went for a concepts rather than a things route - I’m betting there’s a shorter route through concrete relationships…

-Peter William Sutcliffe (2 June 1946 – 13 November 2020), also known as Peter Coonan, and dubbed in press reports as the Yorkshire Ripper as an allusion to Jack the Ripper, was an English serial killer who was convicted of murdering thirteen women and attempting to murder seven others between 1975 and 1980.: 144 He was sentenced to twenty concurrent sentences of life imprisonment, which were converted to a whole life order in 2010.
-Two of Sutcliffe's murders took place in Manchester; all the ...
+Peter William Sutcliffe (2 June 1946 – 13 November 2020), also known as Peter Coonan, was an English serial killer who was convicted of murdering thirteen women and attempting to murder seven others between 1975 and 1980.: 144 Press reports dubbed him the Yorkshire Ripper, an allusion to the Victorian serial killer Jack the Ripper.
+Sutcliffe was sentenced to twenty concurrent sentences of life imprisonment, which were converted to a whole life order in 2010.
+Two of his murders took place in M...

-An assault is the illegal act of causing physical harm or unwanted physical contact to another person, or, in some legal definitions, the threat or attempt to do so.
+In the terminology of law, an assault is the act of causing physical harm or unwanted physical contact to another person, or, in some legal definitions, the threat or attempt to do so.
 It is both a crime and a tort and, therefore, may result in criminal prosecution, civil liability, or both.
 Additionally, assault is a criminal act in which a person intentionally causes fear of physical harm or offensive contact to another person.
-Assault can be committed with or without a weapon and can range from physical Genera...
+Assault can be committed with or without a weapon and can Genera...

-Violence is the use of physical force to cause harm to people, animals, or property, such as pain, injury, death, damage, or destruction.
-Some definitions are somewhat broader, such as the World Health Organization's definition of violence as "the intentional use of physical force or power, threatened or actual, against oneself, another person, or against a group or community, which either results in or has a high likelihood of resulting in injury, death, psychological harm, maldevelopment, Int...
+Violence is characterized as the use of physical force by humans to cause harm to other living beings, such as pain, injury, disablement, death, damage and destruction.
+The World Health Organization (WHO) defines violence as "the intentional use of physical force or power, threatened or actual, against oneself, another person, or against a group or community, which either results in or has a high likelihood of resulting in injury, death, psychological harm, maldevelopment, or deprivation"; it

-Aggression is hostile and antagonistic behavior, often with the intent to cause harm, although it can be channeled into creative and practical outlets for some.
+Aggression is behavior aimed at opposing or attacking something or someone.
+Though often done with the intent to cause harm, some might channel it into creative and practical outlets.
 It may occur either reactively or without provocation.
 In humans, aggression can be caused by various triggers.
 For example, built-up frustration due to blocked goals or perceived disrespect.
-Human aggression can be classified into direct and indirect aggression; whilst the former is characterized by physical or verbal behavior inte In ...
+Human aggression can be classified into direct and indirect aggression; while the former is characterized by physical o In ...

 Aggressive mimicry is a form of mimicry in which predators, parasites, or parasitoids share similar signals, using a harmless model, allowing them to avoid being correctly identified by their prey or host.
 Zoologists have repeatedly compared this strategy to a wolf in sheep's clothing.
 In its broadest sense, aggressive mimicry could include various types of exploitation, as when an orchid exploits a male insect by mimicking a sexually receptive female (see pseudocopulation), but will Aggressi...